 The concept of telehealth has been around for nearly 40 years.
 Though lately, more than ever before, telehealth is proving to be a viable option for quick and efficient medical attention, especially for those living in rural areas, and those who simply don't have the means to commute to their healthcare provider.

-Telehealth can be conducted over the phone or through computer-based video chat services.
+Telemedicine, which is the subset of telehealth that brings patient care, can be conducted over the phone or through computer-based video chat services.
 Cutting back on wait times, patients can receive medical attention from general practitioners and specialists.
-With that being said, there is little doubt about the benefits provided by telehealth services.
+With that being said, there is little doubt this technology brings many telemedicine benefits.

 No matter where you are, care is there